armory/docs/content/en/scale-agent/concepts/dynamic-accounts.md

 **What happens when you initiate a migration request**

-* If you **do not** include a `zoneId`, the plugin sends the request to every Clouddriver instance that has a connected Scale Agent service.
-Each Clouddriver instance subsequently sends the request to all of its connected Scale Agent services in an attempt to find one that can process the request.
-The account's `zoneId` is updated to be the one of the Agent service that is able to process the add request for that account.
+* If you **do not** include a `zoneId`, the plugin sends the request to every connected Scale Agent service in an attempt to find one that can process the request.
+The account's `zoneId` is updated to that of the Agent service that is able to process the add request.
-* If you **do** provide a `zoneId`, the plugin forwards the request to only those Clouddriver instances with a matching Agent service.
+* If you **do** provide a `zoneId`, the plugin forwards the request only to matching Agent services.
-* The plugin decrypts the `kubeconfig` secret and encodes it in Basee64.
-Then the plugin adds the content as an attribute of the account.
+* Before sending account data to the Agent service, the plugin decrypts the `kubeconfig` secret and encodes it in Base64.
+Then the plugin adds the encoded content as an attribute of the account.
+The secret data remains encoded in the database; it is not stored in plain text.
 * The plugin stores the account data in the `clouddriver.kubesvc_accounts` before sending the accounts to the relevant Scale Agent services for processing.

 >To reduce overhead, create the `kubeconfig` with only the minimum requirements.